jamf/NoMADLogin-AD/README.md

 ## I want to get off this crazy ride!
 When you decide that you've had enough it's easy to go back to the standard login window.

-The easy way is to simply run `/usr/local/bin authchanger -reset`.
+The easy way is to simply run `/usr/local/bin authchanger -reset`, followed by `killall -HUP loginwindow` to reload the login window.

-If you are testing with the console scripts, or just feel like doing it this way...
-1. Open a Terminal window in the evaluate-mechanisms folder of the NoLoAD archive.
-2. Run `sudo ./resetDB.bash` to reload the default `system.login.console` mechanisms into the AuthorizationDB.
-3. If you've had to do this from a SSH session behind the NoLoAD login window you can simply run `sudo killall loginwindow` in order to restart the login window to the defaults.

 # Thanks
 Thanks to all of you for trying NoMAD Login AD!
 Please let us know about issues and features in the issue tracker.
 You can also find us on Slack in [nomad](https://macadmins.slack.com/messages/C1Y2Y14QG) and [nomad-login](https://macadmins.slack.com/messages/C88MFDLV8).